SAE Expression College: 2008—2012: Death of co-founder and opening of new campus

+2012—2016: Struggles, Navitas Group acquisition, and name change

 In 2012, Ex'pression College was deemed ineligible as a participating Cal Grant school due to the college's high student loan default rate.

 In 2014, Ex'pression College was deemed re-eligible for Cal Grant. and announced its San Jose campus to be approved to participate in Cal Grant 2014-2015 as well.

+In summer 2014, Clien Wintzen sold Ex'pression to SAE Institute.
+SAE's parent company, Navitas, instated new administrators, who quickly began demoting teachers.
+Numerous longtime employees resigned.

 On July 1, 2016, Ex'pression College in Emeryville became recognized as SAE Expression College, while Ex'pression College in San Jose became SAE Institute San Jose.

-Closure
+2017—2023: Closures

 In 2017, the SAE Institute campus in San Jose was permanently closed due to lack of enrollment and financial issues.

 In 2021, SAE Expression College stopped accepting new enrollments.
-Their website directed users to explore creative media programs at one of the other SAE Institute locations; Atlanta, Chicago, Miami, Nashville, or New York.
+Their website directed users to explore creative media programs at one of the other SAE Institute locations.

 On January 10, 2022, it was announced that the Emeryville campus previously leased to SAE Expression College had been sold to Longfellow Real Estate Partners by Griffin Capital for $36 million.
 No public announcement was made about the future of the college.

 In December 2022, former Expression employees and students posted on social media regarding the final closure of SAE Expression College.

 By 2023, SAE removed the Expression College page from their website entirely.